PacificBiosciences/pbfusion/README.md

 ### Extract tag
-The main use case for this script is to output associated cell barcodes for fusion gene reads.
+**This script is deprecated now that cell barcodes are emitted automatically** The main use case for this script is to output associated cell barcodes for fusion gene reads.
 `extract_tag.py` will take a BAM file, BAM tag, and a list of read names (can be taken from the output BEDPE and edited for one readname per line).
 The output is tab delimited with the read name and its associated cell barcode.